-The Notes are not subject to interest rate risk because they are at fixed rates.
 The interest rate on the promissory note owed to Barrick is variable with the U.S. prime rate.
-Based on the amount owing on the promissory note as at November 30, 2014, and assuming that all other variables remain constant, a 1% change in the U.S. prime rate would result in an increase/decrease of \$0.8 million in the interest accrued by us per annum.
+Based on the amount owing on the promissory note as at November 30, 2015, and assuming that all other variables remain constant, a 1% change in the U.S. prime rate would result in an increase/decrease of \$0.8 million in the interest accrued on the promissory note per annum.